-6. Application Review Information
+5. Application Review Information

-- A. Criteria.
+A. Criteria.

 Eligible submissions will be those that comply with the criteria and requirements included in this announcement.
-In addition, the review panel will evaluate the concept notes and score them on a scale of 1 to 100 based on the following criteria:
+In addition, the review panel will evaluate the concept notes based on the following criteria, in addition to a ranking of High/Medium/Low priority:

-- Relevance of research issue to PRM priorities (40)

-- o Organizational experience (10)

-- o Research design (40)

-- o Budget and cost effectiveness (10)
+Relevance of research issue to PRM priorities (40) Organizational experience (10) Research design (40) Budget and cost effectiveness (10)